-If there is no predicate device that would permit the device to be cleared through the 510(k) path, then the FDA will automatically classify the device as a Class III high risk premarket approval device.
-In the event of this possibility, the sponsor can request a risk-based classification determination for the device in accordance with the de novo process, which is a route to market for novel medical devices that are low to moderate risk and are not substantially equivalent to a predicate device.
-A company files a de novo request when it does not have a predicate to which it can claim substantial equivalence.
-The FDA reviews the request for a de novo decision and grants or denies the request.
+If there is no predicate device that would permit the device to be cleared through the 510(k) path and the device is not 510(k)-exempt, then the FDA will automatically classify the device as a Class III high risk product which requires premarket approval.
+In the event of this possibility, the sponsor can request a risk-based classification determination for the device in accordance with the FDA's De Novo classification request process, which is a route to market for novel medical devices that are low to moderate risk and are not substantially equivalent to a predicate device.
+A company files a De Novo request when it does not have a predicate to which it can claim substantial equivalence.
+The FDA reviews the request for a De Novo decision and grants or denies the request.
 If the request is granted, the FDA issues an order indicating that the device may legally be marketed and the device is classified as a Class I or II device, depending on risk.
-Once a device is classified through the de novo process, future devices from the company or a competitor may use that device as a 510(k) predicate.
-The advantage of the de novo process is that it generally requires less data than a premarket approval.
+Once a device is classified through the De Novo process, future devices from the company or a competitor may use that device as a 510(k) predicate.
+The advantage of the De Novo process is that it generally requires less data than a premarket approval.
 The disadvantage is that it may require more data than a 510(k) and most often will include human clinical data.
-The FDA is increasingly moving devices with slightly different proposed indication statements or different technological features off the 510(k) path and on to the de novo path resulting in more time and expense for the company.
+The FDA may move devices with slightly different proposed indication statements or different technological features off the 510(k) path and on to the De Novo path resulting in more time and expense for the company.

-Both the 510(k) and premarket approval processes can be expensive and lengthy and require the payment of significant fees, unless an exemption applies.
+Both the 510(k) and premarket approval processes can be expensive and lengthy and require the payment of significant fees.
 The FDA's 510(k) clearance process usually takes from approximately three to 12 months, but may take longer.
 The process of obtaining a premarket approval is much more costly and uncertain than the 510(k) clearance process and generally takes from approximately one to five years, or longer, from the time the application is submitted to the FDA until an approval is obtained.
 The process of obtaining regulatory clearances or approvals to market a medical device can be costly and time consuming, and we may not be able to obtain these clearances or approvals on a timely basis, if at all.

-In the United States, our currently commercialized products are marketed pursuant to premarket clearance under Section 510(k) of the Federal Food, Drug and Cosmetic Act, or FDCA.
+In the United States, our currently commercialized products are marketed pursuant to 510(k) premarket clearances under Section 510(k) of the Federal Food, Drug and Cosmetic Act, or FDCA.
 If the FDA requires us to go through a lengthier, more rigorous examination for future products or modifications to existing products than we had expected, our product introductions or modifications could be delayed or canceled, which could cause our sales to decline.
 In addition, the FDA may determine that future products will require the more costly, lengthy and uncertain premarket approval process.
 Although we do not currently market any devices under a premarket approval, the FDA may demand that we obtain a premarket approval prior to marketing certain of our future products.
 In addition, if the FDA disagrees with our determination that a product we currently market is subject to an exemption from premarket review, the FDA may require us to submit a 510(k) or premarket approval application in order to continue marketing the product.
 Further, even with respect to those future products where a premarket approval is not required, we cannot assure you that we will be able to obtain the 510(k) clearances required with respect to those products.